JeremyRand/namecoin.org/docs/faq/index.md

 This is to prevent others from stealing your new name by registering it quickly themselves when they see your transaction.
 The name is not broadcasted, only a salted hash of it.
 There is a mandatory 12 block wait that gives you enough time to broadcast your name with name_firstupdate, reducing the chance that someone will get in a name_firstupdate ahead of you.

-### Why is there a network fee?
+### Why is there a registration fee?
-The network fee is initially high, but will be negligible after a couple of years.
+The registration fee is initially high, but will be negligible after a couple of years.
 It is used to slow down the initial registration rate so that plenty of desirable names are left for late adopters.

 ### How are names represented?
 Names and values are attached to special coins with a value of 0.01 NMC.
 Updates are performed by creating a transaction with the name's previous coin as input.
 Think of it like a colored coin.